-Alison Crane: For more information about this or any grown up podcast or to learn more about educational opportunities, visit our website uaex.uada.edu/lifeskillsand wellness/grownupu.
-Be sure to follow us on Facebook and Instagram at you a grown up u podcast.
+For more information about this or any Grown Up U podcast or to learn more about Grown Up U educational opportunities, visit our website at www.uaex.uada.edu/grown-up-u/ Be sure and follow us on Facebook and Instagram @UADAgrownupupodcast.
 The Grown Up U podcast series is brought to you through the University of Arkansas System Division of Agriculture Cooperative Extension Service.
+Contact your local county extension office for programs available in your area.